primadi/lokstra/docs/00-introduction/examples/full-framework/index.md

 - Proxy pattern for remote calls
 - Monolith vs microservices topology

+**🔍 Framework Comparison:**
+**[Lokstra vs NestJS vs Spring Boot](./02-multi-deployment-yaml/framework-comparison)** - See how the same microservice application would be implemented in different frameworks with detailed code examples and trade-offs.

 ---

 ### [03 - Multi-Deployment (Pure Code)](./03-multi-deployment-pure-code/) ⏱️ 30 min